ombori/grid-docs/apps/people-counter/README.md

 # People Counter (Edge App)
 People Counter (Edge App) is one of the Marketplace apps developed by Ombori on top of the Ombori Grid.
-It is available in thet `Marketplace -> Apps` page.
+It is available in the `Marketplace -> Apps` page.

 To learn more about Edge Apps and different types of apps in the OmboriGrid, please see the [Getting started section](/getting-started?id=app-types).